Foster Friess: Philanthropy

-Friess won a number of awards for his religious work, including the 2012 Horatio Alger Award from the Horatio Alger Association of Distinguished Americans, Canterbury Medal from the Becket Fund for Religious Liberty, the Adam Smith Award from Hillsdale College the Albert Schweitzer Leadership Award from the Hugh O'Brian Youth Leadership Foundation the David R. Jones Award for Leadership in Philanthropy and a Medal of Distinction from the University of Delaware.
+Friess won many awards for his religious work including the 2012 Horatio Alger Award from the Horatio Alger Association of Distinguished Americans, the Canterbury Medal from the Becket Fund for Religious Liberty, the Adam Smith Award from Hillsdale College, the Albert Schweitzer Leadership Award from the Hugh O'Brian Youth Leadership Foundation, the David R. Jones Award for Leadership in Philanthropy, and a Medal of Distinction from the University of Delaware in Newark.

-According to his website, Friess began in 2016 to support Rachel's Challenge, a non-profit organization started in the name of Rachel Scott, the first victim of the Columbine High School massacre, by matching all donations up to $100,000.
+According to his website, Friess in 2016 began supporting Rachel's Challenge, a non-profit organization started in the name of Rachel Scott, the first victim of the Columbine High School massacre, by matching all donations up to $100,000.
 Following the 2018 Parkland shooting, in a USA Today op-ed, Friess issued a $2.5 million challenge grant to groups like Sandy Hook Promise and Rachel's Challenge.

+Friess often joked about his wealth in public appearances, while at the same time drawing attention to his financial status.
+In early 2020, he said on his website that his business was worth $15 billion, although in 2012 he had told a reporter that he was not a billionaire.
+Estimates at that time placed his wealth in the hundreds of millions.